chmajidnaeem/Compay-pro/README.md

 # Getting Started

 # Project Overview
-Welcome to Web Starter Kit working as a SaaS Product, a seamless and scalable SaaS template built with Next.js and Tailwind CSS.
+Welcome to company pro, a Starter Kit working for companies, a seamless and scalable template built with Next.js and Tailwind CSS.
 Perfectly designed to jumpstart your web app projects with modern, responsive UI components and exceptional performance.
 Our template provides a clean, professional user interface and optimized workflows, making it easy to customize and deploy.

 Key Features
 Next.js Framework: Experience fast, efficient server-side rendering and optimized static site generation for a blazing-fast application.